szyablitsky/customer_service_ticketing/README.md

 everything.

 The application is deployed at heroku https://customer-service.herokuapp.com.
 You can register with any fictional email you want.

-If you want to check administrative interface, you can use `admin@cs` login and `admin` password.
+If you want to check administrative interface, or change the role of your user, you can use `admin@cs` login and `admin` password.
 But please leave this admin as admin ;), so everyone can try this.

 Front-end is an SPA built with React, Redux and React Router.
 Integration of back- and front-end via Webpack is provided by